domjos1994/UniTrackerMobile/README.md

 The Library is licensed under the Apache GNU Affero General Public License version 3.<br/>
 A copy of the License is in the License-Folder.

+### Spotlight
+The Application uses Spotlight developed by TakuSemba.<br/>
+The Library is licensed under the Apache License version 2.<br/>
+A copy of the License is in the License-Folder.

 ## License

 Copyright (C)  2019 Domjos